-- 1. The Tribunal shall be competent to hear complaints alleging non-observance, in substance or in form, or the terms or appointment of officials of the International Labour Office, and of such provisions of the Staff Regulations as are applicable to the case. - 2.
-The Tribunal shall be competent to settle any dispute concerning the compensation provided for in cases of invalidity, injury or disease incurred by an official in the course of his employment and to fix finally the amount of compensation, if any, which is to be paid. - 6.
+- 2. The Tribunal shall he competent to settle any dispute concerning the compensation provided for in cases of invalidity, injury or disease incurred by an official in the course of his employment and to fix finally the amount of compensation, if any, which is to be paid. - 6.
 The Tribunal shall be open - (a) to the official, even if his employment has ceased, and to any person to whom the official's rights have devolved on his death; - (b) to any other person who can show that he is entitled to some right under the terms of appointment of a deceased official or under provisions of the Staff Regulations on which the official could rely. - 4.
-The Tribunal shall be competent to hear complaints alleging non-observance of their contracts from persons employed by or performing services for the International Labour Organisation where such contracts so provide, as well as (disputes arising out of contracts to which the International Labour Organisation is a party and which provide for the competence of the Tribunal in any case of dispute with regard to their execution).
+The Tribunal shall be competent to hear complaints alleaing non-observance of their contracts from persons employed by or performing services for the International Labour Organisation where such contracts so provide, as well as disputes arising out of contracts to which the International Labour Organisation is a party and which provide for the competence of the Tribunal in any case of dispute with regard to their execution.

-The bracketed titles here indicated do not appear in the text of either the UNAT or the ILOAT Statute.
-However, it may be considered useful to add such headings to these texts.
+to However, it may be considered useful The bracketed titles here indicated do not appear in the text of either the UNAT or the ILOAT statute. add such headings to these texts.